studiohyperset/sensitive-chinese-words-scanner/README.md

 ## Case Study

-<div style="background-color:#CCC">To learn how we used this plugin to help a global business intelligence company launch its marketing site on the Chinese mainland, [click here](https://studiohyperset.com/how-do-i-launch-a-chinese-website/?utm_source=GitHub&utm_medium=GFW-Repo).</div>
+To learn how we used this plugin to help a global business intelligence company launch its marketing site on the Chinese mainland, [click here](https://studiohyperset.com/how-do-i-launch-a-chinese-website/?utm_source=GitHub&utm_medium=GFW-Repo).

 ## Installation Instructions
 1. Install and activate the plugin as you would any WordPress plugin.
 (If you’re unfamiliar with installing WordPress plugins, please read [this page](https://codex.wordpress.org/Managing_Plugins) from the Codex).